Our pet parents say they would never take their fur babies anywhere else. Get to know our team!

 Director of Administration

-To Brianne, the best thing about Eno is helping pets get the best care—and for their people to get the best service.
-She has an associate degree in business fundamentals, and she channels her heart and talent every day into her work with our Eno team and family.
+To Brianne, the best thing about Eno is helping pets get the best care—and their people get the best service.
+She has an associate degree in business fundamentals and channels her heart and talent every day into her work with our Eno team and family.
 She wants to stay in the vet field for the rest of her life.

 Born and reared in Fremont, California, near San Francisco, Brianne came to Durham in 2010.
 She and her husband now live in Rougemont with their daughter; a tuxedo cat named Sir Martin Fuzzleton; Boris the orange tabby; a Dalmatian named Baileigh; and Kona the Whippet puppy.
 She enjoys reading and playing the ukelele.
 Her favorite mottos are also her favorite song lyrics: “stand tall” and “shine.”

 Anna B. was born and reared in Greensboro, an only child with six cats.
 Today she and her husband, Joshua, live in Durham with their beautiful feline family: Mortimer, Edith, Frances, Amelia, Seamus, Minerva, and Wynne.
 She believes in Hemingway: “One cat just leads to another.”
 And the philosophy that “until one has loved an animal, a part of one’s soul remains unawakened.”

 Anna B. enjoys feeding cats, snuggling cats, adding to her impressive collection of cat magnets, and cats.
 Her motto is: “Every special diet is worth it.”
 The best day of the week at her house is claw-clipping day.
 She is her cats’ spirit animal.